CyberSource/cybersource-rest-client-python/docs/VoidApi.md

 Void a Payment

+Void a Payment API is only used, if you have requested Authorization and Capture together in [/pts/v2/payments](https://developer.cybersource.com/api-reference-assets/index.html#payments_payments) API call.
 Include the payment ID in the POST request to cancel the payment.

 ### Example
 ```python